dalibra/autoregressive-generation-strategies-longterm-seqrec/README.md

-# Autoregressive Generation Strategies for Long-term Sequential Recommendations
+# Autoregressive Generation Strategies for Top-K Sequential Recommendations

-This repository contains code for the paper ''**Autoregressive generation strategies for long-term sequential recommendations**''.
+This repository contains code for the paper ''**Autoregressive Generation Strategies for Top-K Sequential Recommendations**''.

-The goal of sequential recommendations is usually formulated in terms of next-item prediction.
-In this paper, we consider Transformer-based models for longer-term sequential recommendations.
-We introduce a generative approach to this task, which consists of training an autoregressive neural network on a classic next-item prediction task and autoregressive generation of recommendations item-by-item for the next N items.
-We explore different autoregressive generation strategies, including greedy decoding, beam search, and temperature sampling.
-In addition, we propose novel generation strategies based on multi-sequence generation with temperature sampling and subsequent aggregation.
-Experiments on diverse datasets with the GPT-2 model show that this approach can improve performance on longer time horizons.
+The goal of modern sequential recommender systems is often formulated in terms of next-item prediction.
+In this paper, we explore the applicability of generative transformer-based models for the Top-K sequential recommendation task, where the goal is to predict items a user is likely to interact with in the “near future”.

+We explore commonly used autoregressive generation strategies, including greedy decoding, beam search, and temperature sampling to evaluate their performance for Top-K sequential recommendation task.
+In addition, we propose novel \textit{Reciprocal Rank Aggregation (RRA)} and \textit{Relevance Aggregation (RA)} generation strategies based on multi-sequence generation with temperature sampling and subsequent aggregation.

+Experiments on diverse datasets give valuable insights regarding commonly used strategies' applicability and show that suggested approaches improve performance on longer time horizons compared to widely-used Top-K prediction approach and single-sequence autoregressive generation strategies.

 ## Usage